toddledev/documentation/docs/20-guides/03-feature-flags/index.md

 1. Toggle any features you would like to enable or disable
 1. Refresh the Nordcraft editor in your browser to apply any changes

-:::warning
+:::danger
-Do not enable flags on your projects that are live in production.
+**Do not enable flags on your projects that are live in production.**

 Experimental features are not fully developed, and enabling these features via the feature flags page is for testing purposes only.
-Enabling feature flags may cause data loss or Nordcraft editor issues. **Proceed with caution.**
+Enabling feature flags may cause data loss or Nordcraft editor issues.

+**Proceed with caution.**
 :::